Black-crested Sumatran langur

 The black-crested Sumatran langur (Presbytis melalophos) is a species of primate in the family Cercopithecidae.
 It is endemic to Sumatra in Indonesia.
 Its natural habitat is subtropical or tropical dry forests.
 It is threatened by habitat loss.

 The black Sumatran langur, black-and-white langur, Sarawak surili, Raffles' banded langur and mitered langur were formerly considered subspecies of P. melalophos.

+Habitat

+The black-crested Sumatran langur is a forest dwelling animal.
+It is native to Sumatra and several neighboring islands.
+From 2000 to 2012, it lost an estimated 62% of its forest habitat.

 Diet

-Black-crested Sumatran langurs are frugivorous and folivorous.
-With fruit making up 50 to 60 percent of their diet, the rest consists of leaves and occasionally seeds and flowers.
-Their foregut is enlarged and has the capacity for microbial fermentation.
-Black-crested Sumatran langurs feed from up to 197 different species of trees.
+The black-crested Sumatran langur is frugivorous and folivorous.
+With fruit making up 50 to 60 percent of its diet, the rest consists of leaves and occasionally seeds and flowers.
+Its foregut is enlarged and has the capacity for microbial fermentation.
+The black-crested Sumatran langur feeds from about 200 different species of trees.
 It prefers new leaves to mature leaves.

 Predation

 The main predators of black-crested Sumatran langurs include snakes in the genus Python and birds of prey, including crested serpent eagles.